PITTSFIELD -- Skateboaders, bike riders and rollerbladers are weighing in on the design of the city's new skate park expected to open later this year.

 City officials expect construction to begin this summer and the project completed by early fall.

-A combination of city and state funds totaling $215,000 has been earmarked toward converting the tennis courts
+A combination of city and state funds totaling $215,000 has been earmarked toward converting the tennis courts at the corner of Appleton and East streets into a skateboard and bike park.

 "We want this to be the premier skate park in Western Massachusetts and make it fit into the neighborhood," said James McGrath, the city's manager of parks and open space.